carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 It is important to realise that images are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as pixels.
 Each pixel can be thought of as a single square point of coloured light.

-For example, consider this image of a maize seedling, with a square area designated by a red box:
+For example, consider this image of a Jabiru, with a square area designated by a red box:

 ![](fig/02_Jabiru_TGS_marked.jpg){alt='Original size image of a Jabiru with a red square surrounding an area to zoom in on'}